 Scenario #1: Do you have too much education for the career you’re targeting?

 Let’s say you have dual master’s degrees.

-Yet, you find that the positions you’re applying for require only a bachelor’s degree.
+You find that the positions you’re applying for require only a bachelor’s degree.

-This is when things get sticky for some jobseekers.
+This is when things get sticky.

 Dual master’s degrees can make you appear over-qualified.